A kinetic inductance detectors array design for high background conditions at 150 GHz: Antenna and feed network design

 The device will be fabricated on a high resistivity Si substrate with a thickness of 508~$\mathrm{\mu m}$.
-In calculation we assumed an 244~$\mathrm{\mu m}$-thick anti-reflection (AR) layer with a dielectric constant of 4.5 and a backshort placed 517~$\mathrm{\mu m}$ away from the AR layer.
-This AR layer could be realized by an machined sub-wavelength structure on Si~\cite{Nitta:2017a,Defrance:2018arcoating}.
+In calculation we assumed a 244~$\mathrm{\mu m}$-thick anti-reflection layer with a dielectric constant of 4.5, located on the back side of the wafer, and a backshort placed 517~$\mathrm{\mu m}$ away from the antennas on the front side of the wafer.
+This anti-reflection layer could be realized by a machined sub-wavelength structure on Si~\cite{Nitta:2017a,Defrance:2018arcoating}.